-- Recognise and fulfil their responsibilities as parents and play an active and valued role in their child's education. - Have knowledge of their child's entitlement within the SEND framework - Make their views known about how their child is educated - Have access to information, advice and support during assessment and any related decision making processes about special educational provision
+- Recognise and fulfil their responsibilities as parents and play an active and valued role in their child's education. - Have knowledge of their child's entitlement within the SEND framework - Make their views known about how their child is educated - Have access to information, advice and support during assessment and any related decisionmaking processes about special educational provision

 Parents have the opportunity to discuss their child's progress at regular parents' evenings.
-We aim to ensure that, for parents of children with SEND, these meetings take place approximately every nine weeks.
+We aim to ensure that, for parents of children with SEND, these meetings take place approximately every nine weeks in addition to parent evenings.
 Parent's views will be sought as to what type of support they feel would be best for their child.
 Parents are given ideas and resources to enable them to continue the support their child needs at home.
 Parents are always consulted first if any external support is being sought and permission must be given.
-When a child is initially placed on the SEND Code of Practice register, parents are made aware of the Parent Partnership Service and how it can support them.
+When a child is initially placed on the SEND Code of Practice register, parents are made aware of a parent partnership service, SENDIASS Gloucestershire (Special Educational Needs and Disability Information, Advice and Support Service) and how it can support them.